hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 2. The secondary will normally (but not always) make a SOA query to the primary to obtain the serial number of the zone held by the primary.

-2. If the primary serial is higher than the secondaries serial, the secondary makes an AXFR request (over TCP) to the primary after which the AXFR data flows in one or more AXFR responses on the TCP connection.
+3. If the primary serial is higher than the secondaries serial (using Serial Number Arithmetic [@RFC1982]), the secondary makes an AXFR request (over TCP) to the primary after which the AXFR data flows in one or more AXFR responses on the TCP connection.

 [@RFC5936] specifies that AXFR must use TCP as the transport protocol but details that there is no restriction in the protocol that a single TCP session